parvardegr/sharing/README.md

 ```

 ## TODO
-- upload file from phone
+- https
+- some security